ainhoaarnaiz/ros_tutorials/README.md

 # ROS Tutorials
 This is the repository which is going to be used by the student (me!) during the Subject Software II, Introduction to ROS.

-## Assigment 1
+## Assignment 1
-This containes the completed [ROS beginner tutorials](https://wiki.ros.org/ROS/Tutorials) from the ROS Wiki, which include:
+Follow the tutorials at [ROS tutorials](https://wiki.ros.org/ROS/Tutorials) from the ROS Wiki, which include:

 - **Tutorial 2**: Navigating the ROS Filesystem
 - **Tutorial 3**: Creating a ROS package